Crystal Palace (High Level) railway station: Surviving structures

 Although the site of the station was developed for housing in the 1970s, the retaining walls below Crystal Palace Parade and the ornamental portal of Paxton Tunnel to the north are still readily visible.
 The brickwork fits exactly although the ground level is raised.
-The subway and an adjacent courtyard survived the 1936 fire and was used as an air raid shelter during World War II.
-It is now a Grade II* listed building.
-Although the subway is sealed off, it is sometimes opened to allow organised visits by "Friends of Crystal Palace Subway".
+The subway and its adjacent courtyard survived the 1936 fire and was used as an air raid shelter during World War II.
+It is now Grade II* listed.
+Although the subway is sealed off, it hosts occasional events and is sometimes opened to allow organised visits by the Friends of Crystal Palace Subway.